IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 ##### Reporting discrimination

 The Human Rights Committee asks States to include discrimination against men in their reports.
-The Committee wants to know about laws, polices and practices to protect against discrimination, as well as any discrimination against men in fact.
+The Committee wants to know about laws, polices and practices to protect against discrimination, as well as any discrimination against men *in fact*.
 Discrimination against men by public authorities, the community, or by private persons or bodies should be included in reports.[^34]

 #### Ensure traditional or cultural attitudes are not used as justifications to violate men's rights

 #### Ensure marriage equality
 > 23. States are required to treat men and women equally in regard to marriage in accordance with article 23, which has been elaborated further by general comment No. 19 (1990).
 Men and women have the right to enter into marriage only with their free and full consent, and States have an obligation to protect the enjoyment of this right on an equal basis.
+ICCPR GC 28 - p 23

 > 25. To fulfil their obligations under article 23, paragraph 4, States parties must **ensure that the matrimonial regime contains equal rights and obligations for both spouses with regard to the custody and care of children**, the children’s religious and moral education, the capacity to transmit to children the parent’s nationality, and the ownership or administration of property, whether common property or property in the sole ownership of either spouse.
+ICCPR GC 28 - p 25

+> Such steps may take the form of legislative, administrative or other measures, but it is a **positive duty** of States parties to **make certain that spouses have equal rights as required by the Covenant**.
+ICCPR GC 18 - p 5

 ##### Marriage and family